git-bee/janSQL/doc/component.md

 ### 4.1 Component introduction

 TjanSQL is a Delphi freeware component with source code released under the MOZILLA PUBLIC LICENSE Version 1.1.
-In fact TjanSQL is not a component but derived from TObject.
+In fact `TjanSQL` is not a component but derived from `TObject`.

 ### 4.2 Installation